asascience-open/metadown/README.md

 metadown
 ========

-A programatic collector/downloader for IOOS like 19115-2 metadata written in Python.
+A programatic collector/downloader for IOOS like 19115-2 metadata.

 Services supported: